-There are many different methods to apply the paste and though most of them will give nearly equal results, you should make sure not to put too much or too less paste.
+There are many different methods to apply the paste and though most of them will give nearly equal results, you should make sure not to put too much or too little paste.
 Overall, the most popular method is the ‘pea’ or ‘dot’ method where you simply pour paste onto the middle of the surface.

 The paste will then evenly spread as you pressure the heat sink on it.
 The rest is up to your cooler and how well the airflow is managed in your PC case.

-Alternatively, another good way to apply the thermal paste to the CPU is in a form of a line, vertically across the surface.
-Some people put the paste in a form of an ‘X’ or a spiral which is somewhat excessive as you’ll be using more paste than it’s needed.
+Alternatively, another good way to apply the thermal paste to the CPU is in the form of a line, vertically across the surface.
+Some people put the paste in the form of an ‘X’ or a spiral which is somewhat excessive as you’ll be using more paste than it’s needed.
 Either way, as long as you don’t put way too much or too little, you’re good to go.